Networks-Learning/RedQueen/README.md

 This is a repository containing code for the paper:

-> RedQueen: An Online Algorithm for Smart Broadcasting in Social Networks
+> RedQueen: An Online Algorithm for Smart Broadcasting in Social Networks.
 > Ali Zarezade, MPI-SWS
 > Utkarsh Upadhyay, MPI-SWS
 > Hamid Rabiee, Sharif University of Technology